Francisco de Assis Pereira: Raquel Mota Rodrigues

 The great ambition of 23-year-old Raquel Mota Rodrigues was to earn money to help her family, who lived in Gravataí, Rio Grande do Sul.
 On weekends, she went out to bars with three friends, never going after midnight.
 Around 8 o'clock on the night of January 9, she left the furniture store where she worked as a saleswoman, in the Pinheiros neighborhood.
 Upon arriving at the Jabaquara station, almost at home, she called her cousin Lígia, saying that she had met a young man and accepted his offer of posing as a model for him in Diadema, São Paulo.
 Her cousin warned her not go, saying it was too risky to go out with a stranger.
-Rodrigues replied that she won't go, but never returned home.
+Rodrigues replied that she would not go, but never returned home.
 Her body was found in the thicket of the State Forest on January 16.

 Selma Ferreira Queiroz

 Queiroz was a minor and the youngest of three sisters, intending to study accounting or computer science.
 Her plans, however, were cut short in the afternoon of July 3.
-She disappeared in the area between her house in Cotia and centre of São Paulo, where she would deal with the formalities related to her dismissal as a drugstore clerk.
+She disappeared in the area between her house in Cotia and Downtown São Paulo, where she would deal with the formalities related to her dismissal as a drugstore clerk.
 The next day a man called Sara, her sister, claiming that the girl had been kidnapped and asked for a ransom of 1,000 reais.
-He said that he would call back later that afternoon, but he didn't.
+He said that he would call back later that afternoon, but he did not.
 That same day, Queiroz's body was found in the State Park.
 She was naked, with signs of rape and beating.
 Bite marks were also found on shoulders, breasts and legs.
-Quieroz had been strangled, shortly after she had informed her boyfriend that she wouldn't be able to come in time to watch the 1998 FIFA World Cup with him, but was on the way to his residence.
+Queiroz had been strangled, shortly after she had informed her boyfriend that she would not be able to come in time to watch the 1998 FIFA World Cup with him, but was on the way to his residence.